 2/1.6/3 Summary and Analysis of the results of ITU-R studies

-Radio stations operating onboard suborbital vehicles are expected to operate in frequency bands currently allocated for certain terrestrial and space services, while not changing the interference environment for the sharing and compatibility studies, and conditions for coexistence with existing applications of the same service and on other radiocommunication services.
+Radio stations operating onboard suborbital vehicles are expected to operate in frequency bands currently allocated for certain terrestrial and space services, while not changing the interference environment and conditions for coexistence with existing applications of the same service and on other radiocommunication services.

 The following three paragraphs summarize the different interpretations of the ITU-R radio regulations which leads to different Approaches within Method B and Sections 4 and 5.

 The suborbital vehicle may be physically located within the major portion of Earth’s atmosphere or in space for a brief period of time.
 Referring to the definitions of terrestrial stations in RR No. 1.62, earth stations in RR No. 1.63, and space stations in RR No. 1.64, it can be seen that a station on a suborbital vehicle would meet the definition of its associated station type in different parts of the flight.
 This leads to a difficulty for the stations on the suborbital vehicle which operate as terrestrial and/or Earth stations.
 Indeed, contrary to space stations (see RR Article 1.64) for which the intention “to go beyond, or has been beyond, the major portion of the Earth's atmosphere” allow their use in all phases of a suborbital flight with a part occurring in space, the terrestrial and Earth stations would have to remain in the major part of the Earth’s atmosphere to comply with the Radio Regulations.

-The classification of a suborbital vehicle as a space station would however introduce an inconsistency with the RR Article 5 allocations in certain frequency bands.
-If a station on board suborbital vehicle is considered as a space station, this station would consequently require the use of space-to-space, space-to-Earth or Earth-to-space directions of an appropriate space service allocation.
-However, the relevant space service allocation and directions of the space services to be used for suborbital vehicles do not always exist in the current Table of Frequency Allocations.
+A review of the RR provisions revealed there were no difficulties with the existing RR Article 5 allocations when a space station on-board suborbital vehicle goes beyond or is intended to go beyond a major portion of the Earth’s atmosphere, based on the space radiocommunication service in which the station operates.

-Further, a terrestrial station is defined as, “a station effecting terrestrial radiocommunication,” which is a station effecting [RR No. 1.7][see also RR No. 1.62] “any radiocommunication other than space radiocommunication or radio astronomy.”
-The suborbital vehicle terrestrial applications do not become space or radio astronomy applications just because of a change in the location of the vehicle.
+A terrestrial station (RR No. 1.62) is defined as, “a station effecting terrestrial radiocommunication”. and terrestrial radiocommunication (RR No. 1.7) is defined as, “any radiocommunication other than space radiocommunication or radio astronomy”.
+The suborbital vehicle terrestrial applications do not become space or radio astronomy applications simply because of a change in the location of the vehicle.
 As per RR No. 1.61, each station shall be classified by the service in which it operates permanently or temporarily.
 Therefore, while the suborbital vehicle is physically located beyond the Earth’s atmosphere for a brief period of time, the physical location of the suborbital vehicle on which the stations are located does not change the need for, or purpose of the use of specific radiocommunication services.

-Studies found in Report ITU-R M.2477 show that some suborbital vehicle operations may require making unavailable large areas of international and national airspace during their transition to and from space.
-This results in airspace disruptions, extra travel time, re-routing flight paths, additional aircraft fuel consumption, etc. The studies also show the technical capability of some current aircraft avionics systems to be operated onboard suborbital vehicles, to facilitate the safe integration of suborbital vehicles into the same airspace as conventional aircraft during their transition to and from space in order to minimize the airspace disruption.
+Studies in Report ITU-R M.2477 show that some suborbital vehicle operations may require making unavailable large areas of international and national airspace during their transition to and from space.
+This results in airspace disruptions, extra travel time, re-routing flight paths, additional aircraft fuel consumption, etc. The studies also show the technical capability of some current aircraft avionics systems to be operated onboard suborbital vehicles, to facilitate the safe integration of suborbital vehicles into the same airspace as conventional aircraft during their transition to and from space to minimize the airspace disruption.
 The report also identified several existing radiocommunications services that are envisaged for use by stations onboard suborbital vehicles including:

 a) ARNS for surveillance and navigation;